Give yourself plenty of time both to set up your visit to a library and for the research itself.

 - Mine endnotes, footnotes, and bibliographies.
 Have other scholars worked on this subject?
 Even if they're looking at the subject from a completely different angle, other scholars' bibliographies (including dissertations) can be a rich resource for locating obscure archives.

 - Consider the logical places that papers relating to a person or event might be.
 Where did the person live?
 Where did the event take place?
 Check with the local public, academic, and private libraries in that area, as well as local historical societies, to see if they have relevant materials.
 If you're lucky it will turn out that the person's papers are housed there; even if they're not, librarians, historians, or curators working in that city might know other local resources that you might try.

 - Identify the people and committees that worked on your topic.
 If you're working on an event, organization, or project, find out who was associated with it.
 Maybe that person's papers will have documents related to your topic.
 Or, if it's a government project, try to figure out the name of the committee that was in charge.
 Often, you can search in WorldCat for that committee as an author.

 - Check databases that list archival resources, such as WorldCat, Archive Grid, and Archive Finder.

-- Use print bibliographies in addition to electronic sources: To find print bibliographies in Mirlyn, go to the Advanced Search, enter your topic on the "all fields" line and use the following subject terms: indexes, bibliography, sources, archives, catalogs.
+- Use print bibliographies in addition to electronic sources: To find print bibliographies use Library Catalog Search, enter your topic, and use the following subject terms: indexes, bibliography, sources, archives, catalogs.
 To maximize your search results, you can search for all of these terms using an OR (in caps) between each one.

 - Check a library’s website to see if there is a separate page or search engine for archival or manuscript materials.
 Not all manuscript material may be listed in a library’s main catalog, but it may be described in a separate finding aid or manuscript database.